Dartmouth Transfer Acceptance Rate and Requirements — 2025

 For prospective freshman applicants, Dartmouth—like all Ivies—sports an extremely low admit rate year after year.
 However, on the transfer front, the outcomes are far more variable.
 In recent years, Hanover hopefuls have experienced wild swings in transfer selectivity.
-This blog will share the Dartmouth transfer acceptance rate as well as other essential pieces of information like the Dartmouth transfer deadline, the requirements/checklist for applicants, the Dartmouth transfer decision date, and much more.
+This blog will share the Dartmouth transfer acceptance rate as well as other essential pieces of information like the Dartmouth transfer deadline, Dartmouth transfer application requirements, Dartmouth decision date, and much more.

 Dartmouth Transfer Acceptance Rate